wmhass/Sonoff-Tasmota-Custom/README.md

-## TODO: Como setar time, timezone...
+# TODO:
+- How to set time?

 # Sonoff Tasmota Custom Firmware